asmeyatsky/traderbot/IMPLEMENTATION_COMPLETE.md

 3. ✅ Configure Redis connection for caching
 4. ✅ Set up rate limiting for all endpoints
 5. ✅ Enable slow query logging
+6. ✅ Configure broker API keys for production
+7. ✅ Set up monitoring for all new services

 ### Monitoring Setup
 ```python